diophung/pyfinder/README.md

 ```

 ## how to change uwsgi setting?
+For simplicity I added `startserver.sh`, with a parameter is the .ini file as configuration set for uwsgi server.
 You can change the uwsgi settings by modifying its config file `uwsgi.ini`.
-Currently it has bare minimum configurations to run uwsgi server:
+Currently it has some basoc minimum configurations :
 ```
 [uwsgi]
 module = wsgi:app  # wsgi is required, app is the name of Flask callable